-Serbia has the world’s largest lithium reserves5.
-September 2019. / Mining
+Serbia has the world’s largest lithium reserves, Mining

 When will the exploitation of lithium, an element that builds into long-life current batteries and one of the most demanded elements in the world, begin in Serbia?
 Serbia has the world’s largest lithium reserves.
 Info portal “Deutsche Wirtschaftsnachrichten” writes about Serbia’s lithium wealth.

 “Blumberg” reports that Serbia has the largest lithium reserves in Europe.
 The tank is located in West Serbia in Macva.
 The mineral there is called jadarite.
 Apparently there are reserves of 118 million tonnes of ore, containing 1.8 percent of lithium oxide, according to the USGS’s US Geological Survey.

 Mining concern Rio Tinto announced a few months ago that it would begin exploiting lithium in four years as part of its Jadarite extraction project.
 The decision will be made at the end of 2020.
 By then, a feasibility study on the project should be completed.
 According to the chief of Rio ink, Jean-Sebastian Jacques, resources near Loznica in Western Serbia offer the opportunity to meet the need for electrification worldwide.
 In February 2019, Serbian president Aleksandar Vucic called the project “one of the greatest hopes for Serbia”.
 The stockpile of raw materials was discovered in 2004.
 In addition to lithium, there are large amounts of boron.
 Rio tinto says it is the world’s largest the lithium site.

 Since the beginning of the project, Rio tinto has been working closely with the Serbian government and local officials to enable the project to move forward responsibly and in a way that will benefit the surrounding municipalities.